 That’s how marketing can influence pipeline created.

-How we can help you with revenue-focused marketing
+How AI sales assistants can help you with revenue-focused marketing

 Yes, marketing can make concrete contributions to the bottomline